dristi211/DristisBooksStore/DristisBooksStore/README.txt

 At 18:03
 another partial view was added in the Views>Shared folder _EditAndBackToListButton (Razor partial view) added the @model razor statement in the

+At 18:33
+ Modified the Upsert.cshtml file and add asp-action="Upsert" in the Index.cshtml (Views>Category>Index.cshtml) file